TheoVerhelst/Gitcy/README.md

 (expand-acronym "Gitcy")

 ```
-Will result in a stack overflow when Gitcy will be Turing Complete.
+Would result in a stack overflow if the function `word` where defined.